-LORD JOHN RUSSELL'S OATHS BILL.

-ON Wednesday next the Oaths Bill is to be committed, and it is to be hoped that it will be settled and become law this session.
-On every ground of right and expediency it is desirable that there should be no longer delay in the closing of this ungracious question.
-Framed with the avowed object of giving admission to Jews into Parliament, it puts that part of the question upon a fair basis for discussion, and deals with it in such a manner as to challenge as little as possible of the Christian an-tagonism by which it has hitherto been met.
-The course now adopted by Lord JOHN RUSSELL has been taken in the belief that it is the only one likely to be practicable at the present time.
-His bill no longer attempts to reconcile members of different religious persuasions to the taking of one form of oath; but it amends the oath of allegiance, the oath of supremacy, and the oath of abjuration, and while proposing one form of oath to be taken by all Pro-
+LORD JOHN RUSSELL'S OATHS BILL On Wednesday next the Oaths Bill is to be committed, and it is to be hoped that it will be settled and become law this session.
+On every ground of right and expediency it is desirable that this ungracious question.
+Framed with the avowed object of giving admission to Jews into Parliament, it puts that part of the question upon a fair basis for discussion, and deals with it in such a manner as to challenge as little as possible of the Christian antagonism by which it has hitherto been met.
+The course now adopted by Lord John Russell has been taken in the belief that it is the only one likely to be practicable at the present time.
+His bill no oath; but it amends the oath of allegiance, the oath of supremacy, and the oath of abjuration, and while proposing one form of oath to be taken by all Protestant Christians in the Legislature, it provides a special form for the Jews.